Atlético Clube Goianiense: Stadium

 Match between Atlético Goianense and Corinthians.

 The club plays its home matches at Estádio Antônio Accioly, which has a maximum capacity of approximately 12,000 people.
-Instead the club has plans to make his own modern arena for more than 15,000 to replace Antônio Accioly Stadium.

 Atlético Goianiense's training center is called CT Urias Magalhães.
 Atlético Goianiense has another training ground for youth players at the city of Aparecida de Goiânia.

 Club's colors

 The club's colors are red and black.
 It is composed of a red and black horizontal striped shirt, white short and red and black horizontal striped socks.

 Symbols and anthem

 Atlético Goianiense's mascot is a red dragon symbolizing the club.
 The club is nicknamed Dragão, meaning Dragon.
 The flag is similar to the club's home kit, with red and black horizontal stripes, and the logo in the center.

 Atlético's official anthem was composed by Joaquim Jayme, however, there is another, non-official, anthem.